 Among its manufacturers, there are small differences, but in general, there are three kinds of rasp:

 The rasps can be flat or round, but the most versatile is the semi-circular or also called half-round rasp.
 All these models are manufactured in two hundred, two hundred fifty and three hundred millimeters in length, being the two hundred fifty millimeters an excellent tool for universal use.
+Another great toolset to have at home is the ratchet set, check our best ratchet set article to find out which ratchet wrench set suits you.

 The purpose of the rasp is to carve or profile the wood in a fast and efficient way giving the desired shape to the piece because it can be used to thread and counter thread, leaving a surface ready to start the finish that, in this case, the files do.